-Ideally, though, it's best to give it a few dates before telling.
+However, it's often best to give it a few dates or a little bit of time before telling.
 Allow the relationship to develop a little.
 It's going to be easier if the two of you enjoy a degree of comfort and trust in each other's company.
-It's probably better to wait until you know and trust each other.
+Where appropriate, it's probably better to wait until you know and trust each other.

 There are good and bad times to bring up this topic.
-Some of the more inappropriate moments include the crowded bar or party scene, travel en route to a romantic weekend, or a talk when you've just finished having sex.
-Talking just prior to love-making is not a good idea either.
+Some of the more inappropriate moments include in a crowded bar or at a party, travel en route to a romantic weekend, or raising it when you've just finished having sex.
+Talking just prior to having sex is not a good idea either.

-Bring up the issue when you are not already 'in the mood' for sexual intimacy, when you're feeling good about yourself, and when you both have an opportunity to have a discussion.
+Bring up the issue when you are not already 'in the mood' for sexual intimacy.

 The discussion could take place anywhere you feel safe and comfortable.
-Some people turn off the TV, take the phone off the hook, and broach the subject over a quiet dinner at home.
+Some people find it easiest to broach the subject over a quiet dinner at home where there a few distractions.
 Others prefer a more open place, like walking in the park, so that their partner will feel free to go home afterwards to mull things over.
-This allows both people to work off a little nervous energy at the same time.
+This allows both people to walk off a little nervous energy at the same time.